California-based SolFocus shines at generating renewable energy with sophisticated, reliable solar panels.

 That’s where actuators come in.
 Stand next to a SolFocus panel and you’ll notice that the array of 4×7 panels constantly readjust their position to maximize the yield, tilting every so often up or down, left or right.
 Like a robotic ballet moving to its own muted hum, each CPV panel is steered by a linear and a rotary drive in the back to stay pointed within 0.1 degree of the sun’s incoming rays.
 While regular PV panels do not require tracking the sun, and they have optimal efficiency at a broader range (one to three degrees) of pointing accuracy, CPV panels are much more sophisticated installations that provide much greater panel efficiency (29 percent) with a relatively small footprint.

 SolFocus is considered one of the leaders in the CPV field.
 Founded in 2005, the company released its first prototypes in January 2006 and has since introduced the third generation of its panels.
 The most recent models feature an array of 4×9 cells in one panel.
-The company has raised 161 million US dollars (128 million euros) in venture capital to date and also secured a 2.2-million-dollar (1.8-million-euro) grant from the US Department of Energy – evidence that technologists and energy experts are betting on CPV, which has the potential to harness the sun’s energy with just one-thousandth of the solar cell material used in traditional PV panels.
+The company has raised $161 million in venture capital to date and also secured a $2.2 million grant from the Department of Energy – evidence that technologists and energy experts are betting on CPV, which has the potential to harness the sun’s energy with just one-thousandth of the solar cell material used in traditional PV panels.

 “Hot and dry locations with plenty of direct sunlight are the type of environment where CPV outperforms other technologies,” says Jensen.
 Most CPV systems are also in remote locations where regular maintenance is a chore; it involves sending out a truck to make sure that wild temperature swings, high winds and the onslaught of corrosive sea breezes or dust particles have not damaged the mechanical parts.
 Misalignments due to faulty tracking or, worse, downtime for repairs to the mechanical system can be costly.